Louis-CharlesBiron/canvasDotEffect/readme.md

 # [Class descriptions](#table-of-contents)
-The following sections are a short documentation of each class, basically what it does and what are the most important aspects of it.
+The following sections are short documentations of each class, basically what it does and what are the most important aspects of it.